FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs - NewsBreak

 The FBI said this year alone, more than 50 HBCUs, places of worship, “and other faith-based and academic institutions across the country have received racially motivated threats of violence.”

-The post FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs appeared first on Iowa Capital Dispatch .
+The post FBI confirms a single juvenile suspect behind most bomb threats to dozens of HBCUs appeared first on Nebraska Examiner .